 Trees provide numerous benefits to the campus of The University of Alabama.
 The University strives to maintain, preserve, and enhance the forest/tree population within the University of Alabama campus (core and external properties).
 This partnership ensures the longevity of our campus tree population, increases the overall health of our urban forest canopy, and ensures necessary removal of any tree is managed in a manner consistent with local, state, and national tree health criteria.
-The University of Alabama Associate Vice President for Facilities and Grounds, Grounds Department, and Landscape Architect will partner together to provide the proper care and management to the campus forest.
+The University of Alabama Facilities Grounds Department, and Landscape Architect will partner together to provide the proper care and management to the campus forest.